ISSUE #1 • AUTUMN 2023

 NOTE FROM OUR EDITORS

 The climate crisis has exposed a need for a dramatically different, more integrated approach to conservation.
-While people have lived in reciprocity with land and water for millenia, unchecked development and destructive practices of the past century have threatened the natural systems and society itself here in New England and around the world.
+While people have lived in reciprocity with land and water for millennia, unchecked development and destructive practices of the past century have threatened the natural systems and society itself here in New England and around the world.
 Each season, we share stories, conversations, research and perspectives that explore the inextricable connections between conservation, climate, and communities — human and wild.

 Our hope is to inspire action and support for policies and practices that protect New England’s Wildlands, Woodlands, Farmlands & Communities.